ceticamarco/zephyrus/README.md

 This endpoint becomes available only after the system has gathered sufficient _updated_ data; that if and only if there are **at least** two weather records for a given location, and they are **within the previous 48 hours**.
-If these two conditions aren't met, Zephyrus will refuse to provide a statistical report.
+If these two conditions aren't met, Zephyr will refuse to provide a statistical report.

 After enough data has been recorded in the in-memory database, you will be able to retrieve the statistics, for example: